kamejosh/owlbear-hp-tracker/USAGE.md

 The following settings are available:

++ Statblock Game Rules: You can choose between DnD 5e and Pathfinder 2e as source for your statblocks.
+This will impact what statblocks are found, how they are displayed, and the content (including spells).
 + HP Bar Segments: This setting can be used to obfuscate the real HP loss of a creature.
 E.g. when set to "2" the HP Bar differentiates between 3 states: Full HP, less than half HP, and 0 HP.
 When changing the settings HP Bars are not updated until the HP value is changed at least once.
 + Text and Bar Offset: To have a more flexible positioning of the HP Bar and Text, a value can be entered (negative or positive number) and the position of the HP Bar and Text is then adjusted by this value
 + Allow negative HP/AC: By default negative HP and AC are not allowed but when this settings is checked then HP and AC can be set to negative numbers.
 The HP Bar will always display negative HP the same as when it is 0.